Attack on Convoy BN 7: Action off Harmil Island

 Nullo lost all power; Borsini gave the order to abandon ship and steered towards Harmil Island.
-The upper works were hit by shell splinters and the crew abandoned ship, while Borsini tried to run Nullo aground on the island.
+The upper works were hit by shell splinters and the crew abandoned-ship, while Borsini tried to run Nullo aground on the island.
 Nullo was then hit by the second of two torpedoes at 06:35, which broke it in two.
 (Borsini and his assistant declined to leave the ship and were drowned.)
 At 06:15 the four 120 mm guns on Harmil Island engaged Kimberley and hit the engine-room, wounding three men and holing the steam pipes.
-While adrift 10000 yd from the shore battery, Kimberley silenced two of the guns and wounding four gunners with 45 HE shells from No. 3 mount.
+While adrift 10000 yd from the shore battery, Kimberley silenced two of the guns and wounded four gunners with 45 HE shells from No. 3 mount.

 Kimberley managed to get under way, its speed reduced to 15 kn and the shore battery ceased fire when Kimberley was 19000 yd away.
-Kimberley had fired 596 rounds of Semi-Armour Piercing and 97 High Explosive shells.
+Kimberley had fired 596 rounds of semi-armour piercing and 97 High Explosive shells.
 Leander left the convoy and at 06:54 increased speed to 26 kn.
 By 07:34, Leander was making 28.7 kn and soon after, Kimberley reported that it was steaming east at 15 kn on one engine.
 At 08:25, Leander was 16 nmi east by north of the Harmil South beacon and slowed to 10 kn.
 Leander circled near Kimberley to keep freedom of manoeuvre, in case Italian bombers appeared.
 Kimberley had lost water in its boilers and Leander sent a boat with three shipwrights and an engine-room artificer; a wounded rating was transferred to the cruiser for medical attention.
 At about 10:00, Leander took Kimberley in tow.

+At 10:00 on 21 October, Leander opened fire on three aircraft at 13000 ft, which bombed about 200 yd ahead of the ship, two more bombs turning out to be duds.
+No damage was done and Leander and Kimberley re-joined Convoy BN 7 just after noon.